CCPA Compliance Guide

 Since the United States Federal Government has not been able to draft a federal statute in regards to data privacy, the states have created their own legislation.
 On June 28, 2018, California passed the CCPA (California Consumer Privacy Act).

-The bill will become effective on January 1, 2020, covers the protection of data and privacy rights of the residents of California.
+The bill, which became effective on January 1, 2020, covers the protection of data and privacy rights of the residents of California.
 Businesses now might be liable for misuse of customers’ data, and hefty fines are expected to be handed down to offenders.

 What is CCPA?